 Generally, receivables due from either the federal or a provincial government are not assignable unless certain procedural steps are taken under the Financial Administration Act (Canada) or analogous applicable provincial legislation.
-Receivables due from government agencies may, or may not, be assignable and assignability must be determined on a case-by-case basis.
-Certain tax rebates may be assigned under the Tax Rebate Discounting Act (Canada) or analogous applicable provincial legislation if prescribed procedures are followed.
+Receivables due from government agencies may or may not be assignable, and assignability must be determined on a case-by-case basis.